2.2 Administration and governance of youth volunteering

 The Department of Rural and Community Development is the main government department responsible for volunteering.
 The Department is responsible for Voluntary Organisation Funding.
 This includes the Scheme to Support National Organisations (SSNO).
 SNNO provides funding to voluntary organisations in Ireland.
 Organisations that want to apply must focus on providing supports and improving the lives of disadvantaged people.

-Volunteer Ireland is the national volunteer development organisation and a support body for all local Volunteer Centres and Volunteering Information Services in Ireland.
+Volunteer Ireland is the national volunteer development organization and a support body for all local Volunteer Centres and Volunteering Information Services in Ireland.

 - To develop and support best practice in volunteering and Volunteer Centres.